 Parking lots for city owned facilities will be swept annually.
 All streets within the city will be swept at least twice per year and high priority sites are swept monthly.
+Sites identified as potential sources of E. coli will be added to the list of high priority site to be swept and maintained accordingly.
+It is planned to have the sites updated on or before June 30th, 2024.
 Logs are maintained in the office of the Water Resource Engineer.